The U.S. Foundation for International Conservation Act Passed in 2024

 The time to act is now.

-Protecting nature isn't just the right thing to do—it's what we have to do to fully address climate change.
+Protecting nature isn't just the right thing to do—it's what we have to do to fully address U.S. strategic resource stability while reducing costly disaster recovery efforts.

 Nature has a way of keeping climate change in check by absorbing carbon.